Thirty-three deformation classes of compact hyperk\"ahler orbifolds: Introduction

 \subsubsection{When $X$ is a 4-dimensional torus}

-Fujiki in \cite[Section 13 and 14]{Fujiki}, has already partially consider this case.
+Fujiki in \cite[Section 13 and 14]{Fujiki}, has already partially considered this case.
 Indeed, we can perform the Fujiki construction with a 2-dimensional torus instead of a K3 surface.
-Let $T$ be a 2-dimensional torus, $G$ a symplectic automorphism group on $T$ and $\theta:G\rightarrow G$ an involution.
+Let $T$ be a 2-dimensional torus, $G$ a symplectic automorphism group of $T$ and $\theta:G\rightarrow G$ an involution.
 We can consider a terminalization $T(G)^{[2]}_{\theta}\rightarrow T^2/\left\langle j_{\theta}(G),\mathfrak{S}_2\right\rangle$.
 In \cite[Theorem 13.1]{Fujiki}, Fujiki studies the examples $T(G)^{[2]}_{\theta}$ when $G$ is abelian and $\theta$ the valid involution on an abelian group.
-However Proposition \ref{mainprop} does not apply in this context; therefore these orbifolds are not necessarily irreducible symplectic.
-We will show in a future work that some of the $T(G)^{[2]}_{\theta}$ are irreducible symplectic and some are not.
+However, Proposition \ref{mainprop} is not applicable in this context; consequently, these orbifolds are not necessarily irreducible symplectic.
+It can be verified that while some are irreducible symplectic, others are not.
+For instance, when $G$ is abelian, Yamaguchi in \cite{Yamaguchi} has classified which orbifolds $T(G)^{[2]}_{\theta}$ are irreducible symplectic (with $\theta$ the only valid involution on an abelian group).
+He proved that $T(C_3^3)^{[2]}$, $T(C_2^2\times C_4)^{[2]}$ and $T(C_6)^{[2]}$ are irreducible symplectic while $T(C_3)^{[2]}$, $T(C_3^2)^{[2]}$, $T(C_4)^{[2]}$ and $T(C_2\times C_4)^{[2]}$ are not.
+Note that $T(C_3^3)^{[2]}$ is deformation equivalent to the generalized Kummer fourfold.